Solmar-Labs/MALIBU/README.md

 ---

 **Thank you for choosing MALIBU!** We're excited to hear what you create with our plugin.
-Your feedback and support drive our continued development of professional audio tools.
+Your feedback and support drive our continued development of audio tools.

 *For the latest updates and information, visit: https://solmarlabs.com*